matschik/component-party.dev/README.md

 1. Fork the project and create a new branch
 2. Add the new framework SVG logo in `public/framework`
-3. Install the ESLint plugin associated to the framework
-4. In `frameworks.mjs`, add a new entry with SVG link and ESLint configuration
+3. In `frameworks.mjs`, add a new entry with SVG link
-5. If the framework needs a language syntax highlight, add it to the call to `getHighlighter`’s `langs` argument in `build/lib/generateContent.js`
+4. If the framework needs a language syntax highlight, add it to the call to `getHighlighter`’s `langs` argument in `build/lib/generateContent.js`
-6. To make a playground link:
+5. To make a playground link:
     1. In file `build/lib/playgroundUrlByFramework.js`, add your framework id.
     2. The method accepts an object of filepath keys and file content values, then returns a playground URL to the framework’s online REPL with those files loaded.